 The best way to determine your chances for receiving a principal reduction is to look at your situation from your lender’s point of view.
 Let’s say for example you owe 200K on your mortgage and your house is currently worth 100K.
 If the bank forecloses on the property and resells it, substantial costs will be incurred in the process.
 Ultimately, Your lender would probably recoup somewhere between 50-100K.
 Alternatively, if the bank reduces the principal balance, it will increase the chances that the homeowner will continue to make payments and preclude the losses of foreclosure.
 This creates a middle ground that can often be negotiated with the lender.
-It is also possible that the current holder of your mortgage note purchased it at a discount, and would be more willing to negotiate a principal balance reduction.

 There has never been a better time to obtain mortgage relief and applying for all of the available programs can be a very confusing process.
 Foreclosure attorneys that are experienced in mortgage mitigation are familiar with available programs and their guidelines.
 Making sure that you submit a successful request for assistance the first time around can be the difference between keeping your home with affordable payments and losing it to foreclosure.
 ALL MRP promoted foreclosure attorneys offer FREE foreclosure attorney consultations, so find out what your options are today!